John Brisben Walker: Return to Colorado

+Financial ruin

-In 1916, Ethel died and was buried by Walker at the foot of Mount Falcon (John Brisben Walker's Castle in the Sky, August 20, 2009 [arewethereyet-davisfarmmom.blogspot.com]).
-In April 1918, a lightning strike started a fire that destroyed the mansion Walker had built atop Mount Falcon (Colorado Transcript [Golden, CO], April 25, 1918, p.3) Six months later, on October 28, 1918, in a home he owned in Denver, Walker, then 71, married 25-year-old Iris Calderhead, a firebrand women's suffragist (Denver Post, November 9, 1918, p.6, col. 1}.
+In 1916, Ethel died and was buried by Walker at the foot of Mount Falcon.
+In April 1918, a lightning strike started a fire that destroyed the mansion Walker had built atop Mount Falcon.
+Six months later, in October 1918, in a home he owned in Denver, Walker, then 71, married 25-year-old Iris Calderhead, a firebrand women's suffragist who was sent from Washington by Alice Paul to organize the Colorado campaign for the National Woman Suffrage Association.

-Walker's various Colorado real estate ventures were adversely affected by the War, and did not recover after it ended.
+Walker's various Colorado real estate ventures were adversely affected by WWI, and did not recover after it ended.
 The enactment of the first Federal Income Tax in 1913 might also have hurt his fortunes.
 Between 1918 and 1925, a series of sales, mortgage foreclosures and tax sales of Walker's real estate holdings took place, to the extent that by 1925 more than 1,500 acres of Red Rocks Park and the Mount Morrison area had been acquired by a third party, who also took over the Casino and 180 acres surrounding it.
 Two years later, another 700 acres central to Red Rocks was sold to an affiliate of the earlier acquirer.
-(White).
-This parcel was condemned by the City of Denver in 1928 and acquired by it for the sum of $54,133 (Etsler).
+This parcel was condemned by the city of Denver in 1928 and acquired by it for the sum of $54,133.

-The sorry state of Walker's finances was highlighted in 1926 when his attempt to inaugurate bus service between Denver and Mount Falcon was rebuffed by the State Public Service Commission on the grounds that he was “unable to prove he possessed financial ability to insure service” on the line (Denver Post, December 3, 1926, p.40, col. 7).

-From 1924 to 1927 Walker spent time in Texas trying to promote building durable dirt roads by use of a machine he had invented for removing water from clay so it would not freeze in winter, a method he said was much less expensive than other methods (footnote in White).
+The sorry state of Walker's finances was highlighted in 1926 when his attempt to inaugurate bus service between Denver and Mount Falcon was rebuffed by the State Public Service Commission on the grounds that he was "unable to prove he possessed financial ability to insure service" on the line.
+From 1924 to 1927 Walker spent time in Texas trying to promote building durable dirt roads by use of a machine he had invented for removing water from clay so it would not freeze in winter, a method he said was much less expensive than other methods.

-On July 7, 1931, in a room in Brooklyn Heights, with Iris by his side, Walker died.
-He died broke but still with big dreams.
-At the time of his death he was pushing the idea of converting the elevated subway lines in New York City into elevated roads for buses (New York Times, July 8, 1931, p.23, col.1).
+Death

+After a long illness, he died on July 7, 1931, in a house in Brooklyn, New York, with Iris by his side.
+His funeral arrangements were kept private.
+The July 8, 1931, obituary in The Rocky Mountain News said, in part:

+Death yesterday closed the long and brilliant career of John Brisben Walker, whose multiple activities as a soldier, journalist, magazine editor and capitalist made him famous in Denver and throughout the world[...]
+Mr. Walker spent vast sums in the development of projects in and near Denver and has left vast monuments in Denver’s present system of mountain parks[...]
+He was the originator of the modern method of alfalfa farming in Colorado[...]
+He transformed the old [Cosmopolitan] magazine into a progressive publication and set new standards for fiction and illustrations.
+He was a close friend of Count Tolstoy, Camille Flammarion and Edgar Saltus[...]
+Mr. Walker mapped a system of roadways for Denver mountain parks.
+At a time when tourist advertising was little known, he advocated spending $1,000,000 to advertise Colorado.